 \begin{small}

 {\bf Abstract}.
-In this paper, we show that a generalization of the discrete Burgers equation can be obtained by a kind of discrete Cole--Hopf transformation to the discrete diffusion equation corresponding to the correlated random walk, which is also known as a generalization of the well known random walks.
-By applying the technique called ultradiscretization, we obtain the generalization of the ultradiscrete diffusion equation, the ultradiscrete Cole--Hopf transformation and the ultradiscrete Burgers equation.
-Moreover, we show that the resulting ultradiscrete Burgers equation yields cellular automata.
-The relationship of the ultradiscrete Burgers equation to the traffic flow is also discussed.
+In this paper, we show that a variant of the discrete Burgers equation can be obtained through the Cole--Hopf transformation to a generalized discrete diffusion equation corresponding to the correlated random walk, which is also known as a generalization of the well known random walk.
+By applying the technique called ultradiscretization, we obtain the generalized ultradiscrete diffusion equation, the ultradiscrete Cole--Hopf transformation and a variant of the ultradiscrete Burgers equation.
+Moreover, we show that the resulting ultradiscrete Burgers equation yields cellular automata which can be interpreted as a traffic flow model.